-6.1.3 Groups
+5.1.3 Groups

-Class I and Class II are also subdivided into groups of hazardous materials.
+The three classes are also subdivided into groups of hazardous materials.
 The groups are associated with substances rated by how flammable they are, which is based on, among other things, maximum explosion pressures.
-The table below shows typical flammable material of each group.
+The tables below show typical flammable material of each group.
 The materials represent certain ignition energies, for which the equipment is safe.

-Group Flammable material (examples)
+Group Flammable material (examples) of Class I (vapor or gas)

 А Acetylene

 В Hydrogen

 С Ethylene

 D Propane

-E Metal dusts

-Table 6.3 Groups of flammable substances in the Class/Division system.
+Table 5.3 Groups of flammable substances (Class I: vapor or gas) in the Class/Division system.